 The field of signal detection theory has shown that if one is given a vector input x, and required to detect whether it is due to a signal in noise (s+n), or just noise (n), then under certain conditions, one cannot do any better than to base one's decision on the dot product x.s.
-The conditions are simple: the elements of the noise vector are assumed to be identical and independently distributed gaussian random variables, and s is assumed to be known exactly.
+The conditions are simple: the elements of the noise vector are assumed to be identical and independently distributed gaussian random variables, and s is assumed to be known exactly (i.e. is represented by a vector whose elements have fixed values).